China investigates top work safety regulator after Tianjin blasts

 Several dozen nurses and other medical workers carried white flowers as they observed a period of silence outside a hospital where the injured were being treated, one of several memorials held on Tuesday.

+"In life, you are not often confronted with these kinds of disasters, whether natural or man-made," said Ji Tao, a doctor.
+"The dead have passed away but the living are stronger."

+Prosecutors in Tianjin said earlier they were investigating two senior officials from Binhai district on suspicion of corruption, although they did not specify whether the charges were linked to the blasts.

-(Additional reporting by Sue-Lin Wong and Brenda Goh in SHANGHAI and Michael Martina, Winni Zhou and Judy Hua in BEIJING; Writing by Sue-Lin Wong and Sui-Lee Wee; Editing by Paul Tait, Robert Birsel)
+(Additional reporting by Sue-Lin Wong and Brenda Goh in SHANGHAI and Michael Martina in BEIJING; Writing by Sue-Lin Wong and Sui-Lee Wee; Editing by Kazunori Takada and Paul Tait)